SolaceLabs/solace-pretty-dump/README.md

     - b:queueName to browse a queue (all messages, or range of messages by ID)
     - f:queueName to browse/dump only first oldest message on a queue
  - Optional indent: integer, default = 4 spaces; specifying 0 compresses payload formatting
-    - One-line mode, use negative indent value (trim topic length) for topic & payload only
+    - One-line mode: use negative indent value (trim topic length) for topic & payload only
        - Or use -1 for auto column width adjustment
        - Use negative zero -0 for topic only, no payload
  - Shortcut mode: first argument contains '>', '*', or starts '[qbf]:', assume default broker